 4. Have a bonfire – Smores are a must!
 Try these marshmallow roasting sticks to make life easier.
 Ghost stories could be a fun addition as well.

 5. Leaf peeping – Take a scenic drive and absorb the beauty of all the leaves changing color.
-These Fall Foliage Train Tours in New England also sound heavenly.
+These Fall Foliage Train Tours in New England sound heavenly.

-6. Walk in the woods – Walking through the woods is a peaceful way to spend your time year-round, but Fall is particularly magical.
+6. Walk in the woods – Walking through the woods is a peaceful way to spend time year-round, but Fall is particularly magical.
 You’re just never too old to crunch the leaves.

 7. Attend a football game – College or professional football games are certainly enjoyable, but don’t ignore the games at your local high school.
 It’s so fun to see the kids’ enthusiasm, and a whole lot cheaper too!

 8. Tailgate – Whether you’re going to a game or not, tailgating is a fun and tasty way to get that Fall feeling.